 Delivery Pressure Mode (Normal operating mode) - The pump set is controlled to a discharge pressure setpoint using the pressure sensor on the delivery main.

 Peer Pressure Mode - The pump set is controlled to a discharge pressure setpoint based on the desired pressure at a remote site and the difference between readings at the active discharge pressure sensor and remote pressure sensor.
-(The remote pressure gauge is situated at a strategic point within the water booster zone, and is typically a standard pressure gauge site which communicates the pressure to the water booster site via peer to peer communications.)
+(The remote pressure transmitter is situated at a strategic point within the water booster zone, and is typically a standard pressure gauge site which communicates the pressure to the water booster site via peer to peer communications.)

 Scheduled Delivery Pressure Mode– The pump set is controlled via time profile which provides discharge pressure set points.